Compressed earth block: Development

 CEB technology has been developed for low-cost construction, as an alternative to adobe, and with some advantages.
 A commercial industry has been advanced by eco-friendly contractors, manufacturers of the mechanical presses, and by cultural acceptance of the method.
 In the United States, most general contractors building with CEB are in the Southwestern states: New Mexico, Colorado, Arizona, California, and to a lesser extent in Texas.
 The methods and presses have been used for many years in Mexico, and in developing countries.

 The South African Department of Water Affairs and Forestry considers that CEB, locally called "Dutch brick", is an appropriate technology for a developing country, as are adobe, rammed earth and cob.
 All use natural building materials.
 In 2002 the International Institute for Energy Conservation was one of the winners of a World Bank Development Marketplace Award for a project to make an energy-efficient Dutch brick-making machine for home construction in South Africa.
 By making cheaper bricks that use earth, the project would reduce housing costs while stimulating the building industry.
 The machine would be mobile, allowing bricks to be made locally from earth.

 An abnormal result of a compressive strength of 45 MPa (6,500 psi) was obtained in one sample.
 Strengths might exceed the ASTM standard for concrete blocks (1900 psi) in some instances.
 In India, the observed compressive strength and flexural strength of CSEB at 28 days of aging with 9% cement stabilization has been observed to be 3.2 MPa (464 psi) and 1 MPa (145 psi) respectively.
 With 7% cement and sandy soil 3-4 MPa (435 - 580 psi) compressive strength has resulted.

 The Mexican social enterprise Échale has provided 250,000 housing units, of which 30,000 are new homes, in 28 Mexican states. Échale used CSEB, which it called "Ecoblock", to construct walls.
 Earth blocks tend to lose strength and dimensional stability when coming in contact with water for a long period of time.
 In some cases, it may lead to the complete disintegration of the block.

 The mixture of the interlocking blocks must be consistent and just moist enough.
-If the mixture is too dry, it will collapse after it has been hydraulically pressed; but if the mixture has too much water, it cannot be solidified.
+If the mixture is too dry, it will collapse after hydraulic pressing; but if the mixture has too much water, it cannot solidify.
 Workforce trained to produce and construct interlocking blocks is limited.